Buyer's Guide … the one with the Encyclopedia!

 A Special Offer

 At RP Photonics, we strongly believe in the importance of a simple, consistent and fair price structure, and we certainly don't want to undermine that with all sorts of discounts.
 However, the coronavirus crisis is a very special situation, which is quite difficult for many.
-Therefore, we have decided to offer a special discount in conjunction with our ad package for the RP Photonics Buyer's Guide:
+Therefore, we have decided to offer a special discount in conjunction with our advertising package for the RP Photonics Buyer's Guide:

 • For new ad package customers, we grant a 25% discount on up to 6 months of the ad package.
 For example, you can do a six-month test with that discount, or book for a full year with effectively 12.5%.